hamelsmu/python-notes/blog/content/post/py.md

 ## Thread performance & the GIL

-When code stops execution and waits for an external event to occur (like a connection to be made, or data to be sent), is often referred to as [blocking](https://stackoverflow.com/questions/2407589/what-does-the-term-blocking-mean-in-programming).
+When code stops execution and waits for an external event to occur (like a connection to be made, or data to be sent), this is often referred to as [blocking](https://stackoverflow.com/questions/2407589/what-does-the-term-blocking-mean-in-programming).

 One important utility of Python threads is that it allows you to force blocking process to share CPU resources better.
-However, python thread's share a single CPU due to Python's [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL).
+However, Python thread's share a single CPU due to Python's [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL).

-Therefore you have to think carefully about what kind of tasks you execute on threads.
+Therefore, you have to think carefully about what kind of tasks you execute on threads.
 If you try to execute CPU bound tasks the tasks will compete with each other and slow each other down.
 David demonstrates this with this script that sends a bunch of requests to our threaded server:

 ```py
 #perf1.py